-- 1. Acts of dishonesty, including, but not limited to: - a. cheating which includes, but is not limited to - use of or providing any unauthorized assistance, resources or materials in taking quizzes, tests or examinations; or - (2) dependence upon or providing the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or
+- 1. Acts of dishonesty, including, but not limited to: - a. cheating which includes, but is not limited to - use of or providing any unauthorized assistance, resources or materials in taking quizzes, tests or examinations; or

-- (3) providing or acquiring, without permission, a test or other academic material that may belong to a text publisher including online resources to textbooks, to Waubonsee Community College, to any department or to any staff. - b. plagiarism (see Plagiarism Statement in Appendix A on page 151) which includes, but is not limited to: - use, by paraphrase or direct quotation, of the published or unpublished work (including your own) of another person without full and clear acknowledgement; or - (2) unacknowledged use of materials prepared by another person, to include direct copying in whole or in part; or - (3) use of any agency engaged in the selling of term papers or other academic materials. - c. furnishing false information to any college official, faculty member, or law enforcement officer. - d. forgery, alteration or misuse of any college document, record, form, or instrument of identification. - e. alteration or sabotage of another student's work, such as tampering with laboratory experiments. - f. tampering with the election of any college-recognized student organization or the student trustee election. - Disruption or obstruction of any operation of the college, including, but not limited to, teaching, disciplinary proceedings, college activities, public service functions on or off campus, or other authorized non-college activities. - 3.
-Violent or threatening behavior, which include but are not limited to, fighting; relationship (dating, domestic or interpersonal) violence; abuse (physical, verbal, or written); threats, intimidation, harassment, hazing, coercion, stalking; and/or other conduct which threatens or endangers the health or safety of any person or destruction of college premises. - 4.
-Any sexual assault, dating violence, or unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature when: - a. such conduct has the purpose or effect of interfering with an individual's educational performance or extracurricular activities; or creating an intimidating, hostile or offensive educational environment. - b. such conduct has the purpose or effect of interfering with an individual's academic or work performance; or creating an intimidating, hostile or offensive academic or working environment.
+- (2) dependence upon or providing the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or - (3) providing or acquiring, without permission, a test or other academic material that may belong to a text publisher including online resources to textbooks, to Waubonsee Community College, to any department or to any staff. - b. plagiarism (see Plagiarism Statement in Appendix A on page 154) which includes, but is not limited to: - use, by paraphrase or direct quotation, of the published or unpublished work (including your own) of another person without full and clear acknowledgement; or - (2) unacknowledged use of materials prepared by another person, to include direct copying in whole or in part; or - (3) use of any agency engaged in the selling of term papers or other academic materials. - c. furnishing false information to any college official, faculty member, or law enforcement officer. - d. forgery, alteration or misuse of any college document, record, form, or instrument of identification. - e. alteration or sabotage of another student's work, such as tampering with laboratory experiments. - f. tampering with the election of any college-recognized student organization or the student trustee election. - g. permitting another to use his/her XCARD, impersonating another, or misrepresenting authorization to act on behalf of another. - 2.
+Disruption or obstruction of any operation of the college, including, but not limited to, teaching, disciplinary proceedings, college activities, public service functions on or off campus, or other authorized non-college activities. - 3.
+Violent or threatening behavior, Violent or threatening behavior, which include but are not limited to: - a. fighting - b. relationship violence including but not limited to (dating violence, domestic violence, interpersonal violence) - c. abuse (physical, verbal or written) - d. threats - e. intimidation